learn-co-curriculum/programming-univbasics-nds-nds-to-insight-with-methods/README.md

 Take a look at that code between the "`Main code...End Main code`" markers.
 See how it's easier to read?
-Without the extra noise, it's easier to see that we're iterating through grid coordinates and, for each coordinate pair, we're asking some other bit of thinking called `total_pieces_on_first_spinner` to tell us how many pieces of snack are present in the spinner.
+Without the extra noise, it's easier to see that we're iterating through grid coordinates and, for each coordinate pair, we're asking some other bit of thinking called `total_value_of_spinner` to tell us the value of snacks in the spinner.
 This liberates our brains from having to think about the low-level `[]` details inside the method.

 This is the heart of programming: building small little methods that make it easy for humans to reason about how we asked a computer to help us figure